 Blood clots during menstruation: what to do?

-- What are blood clots in menstruation?
+- What are menstrual blood clots?

 - What is the usual size of blood clots?